 There may be various ways to use this handout in ESL classes.
 In my opinion, it's best to accompany a grammar revision lesson on the relevant conditional clauses.

 In the feedback stage, ask your students for some evidence to support their answers.
-They are given in the feedback notes for your convenience.

 There's also an online version of this material.
 You can try it before you take it to your class.